How we tested Plenty of Fish

 Who it's for

-POF works for people who want to test a dating app — see who responds, what the audience looks like in their city, whether the format suits them — without committing to a subscription first.
-It is a wide-net product: you trade signal quality for reach.
-If you have already decided you want a serious, screened experience, you should be on a paid product instead.
+POF is for people who want to test the waters — see who replies, what their city's crowd looks like, whether the format fits — without a subscription first.
+It's a wide-net product: you trade signal quality for sheer reach.
+If you've already decided you want a screened, serious experience, you should be on a paid site instead.

-The paid tier removes ads, adds visibility boosts, and unlocks a few filter and read-receipt features.
-We would not recommend paying for it as a primary product — if you want a paid experience, OkCupid's A-List or a dedicated serious-relationship product gives you more for the money.
-Pay for POF only if the free tier is already working for you and you specifically want to remove the ad surface.
+The paid tier strips ads, adds visibility boosts, and unlocks a few filter and read-receipt features.
+We wouldn't pay for it as a primary product — if you want a paid experience, OkCupid's A-List or a dedicated serious-relationship site gives you more for the money.
+Pay for POF only if the free tier already works for you and you just want the ads gone.

-POF is the right pick when "free and high-volume" is what you actually want.
-It is the wrong pick when you want curation.
-We rank it as a free-first complement to OkCupid, not as a replacement, and we would not recommend it as your only dating product if your goal is a serious relationship.
+POF is the right call when "free and high-volume" is genuinely what you want, and the wrong one when you want curation.
+We rank it as a free-first companion to OkCupid rather than a replacement — and we wouldn't make it your only app if the goal is a serious relationship.

 Strengths & weaknesses